Documentation

 • HLS including LL-HLS (low-latency HLS)

-• MPEG-DASH including LL-DASH (low-latency DASH)
+• MPEG-DASH including LL-DASH (low-latency MPEG-DASH)

 Radiant Media Player sports a variety of optimisations for live streaming and a dedicated live UI.
 Upon startup, the player will detect if a stream is a live stream, and if so, will automatically trigger live optimisations.